DohJaeger/QUCS-on-Linux-Ubuntu/README.md

 # QUCS Installation on Linux Ubuntu Using Wine

-This guide provides step-by-step instructions on how to install and run **QUCS** (Quite Universal Circuit Simulator) on Linux using **Wine**.
+This guide provides step-by-step instructions on how to install and run **QUCS** (Quite Universal Circuit Simulator) on Linux Ubuntu 22.0 using **Wine**.
 Wine allows running Windows applications on Linux-based systems.

 ---